milhcbt/dockerfile/alpine/alpine-3.5-mysql-10.1/README.md

 **How to get in container after run this image:**

-> docker exec -it apache /bin/bash
+> docker exec -it mysql /bin/bash